-A. Sadly, hymn singing is not allowed at the moment, so all hymn books and bibles and other written materials have been removed.
+A. Sadly, communal hymn singing is still not allowed at the moment, so all hymn books and bibles and other written materials have been removed.
 Service details are displayed on our screen.
 Visibility in some parts of the church is limited so we provide an online version of the week’s order of service that you can access using our church wifi.
-You can find the service on our webpage.
+You can find the order of service for the week on our webpage.

-Wifi Access – Look for SSID: christchurch – password fiveloaves
+The Church has Wifi Access – Look for SSID: christchurch – password fiveloaves.